Counsel Share

 We struggle to deal with unexplained, persistent anxiety which highlights a crucial point: physical well-being must be addressed first.
 As with Elijah in 1 Kings 19, God often attends to our physical needs before addressing spiritual concerns (Eating, drinking, sleeping in Elijah’s case when he wanted to commit suicide).
 A medical checkup to rule out conditions like heart arrhythmias or thyroid imbalances is a necessary first step.
 Don’t let a potential medical cause remain unexplored.
 You may simply need some sleep!

-However, even without a clear trigger, faith remains essential.
+However, even without a clear trigger yet, faith remains essential.
 The anxiety itself, even the anxiety about the anxiety, can be brought to the Lord.
 2 Corinthians 1:8-9 encourages sharing our burdens with others, seeking their prayers.
 This process has inherent value, strengthening trust in God, even if the root cause remains elusive.

-This isn't about pinpointing a specific “what” to cast upon Jesus; it is about trusting Him with the experience itself.
+Right now this isn't about pinpointing a specific “what” to cast upon Jesus; it is about trusting Him with the experience itself.
 As you pray, you may discover that you can choose not to fully succumb to the anxiety.
 You can acknowledge, "My body is telling me to be anxious, but I don't have to fully comply."
 This builds resistance and even helps alleviate the anxiety's intensity, particularly when the cause is non-physical.
 1 Peter 5:6-8 In-Context, “6 Therefore humble yourselves under the mighty hand of God, that He may exalt you in due time, 7 casting all your care upon Him, for He cares for you.
 8 Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.”

 If the anxiety is overwhelming, making it hard to focus on prayer, consider journaling.
 Write down your scattered thoughts and feelings, shaping them into a prayer, turning them into concrete words for communication with your Heavenly Father.
 This acts as a powerful tool to slow down, to intentionally communicate with the Lord and move out of self-focus into loving action toward others.
 Remember, God hears your cries, and your continued turning to Him amidst the uncertainty will bring you lasting peace.